zilveer/article-poker-planning-php-websocket/README.md

 But I also want that the RestApi notifies all other users in the team that I voted.

+**The websocket solution**:

-So all users will **subscribe** to a websocket, and the RestApi will notify through this websocket that I voted.
+All users should connect to a websocket, and the RestApi will notify through this websocket that I voted.

 Sandstone uses the WAMP protocol.
-So instead of listen to the websocket, we can create channels, or topics, and **subscribe** to a topic.
+So instead of connect to the websocket and listen all messages, we can create channels, or topics, and **subscribe** to a topic.

-I will then receive messages from this topic only.
+Users will then receive messages from this topic only.

 I want to create a topic for each team, `teams/1`, `teams/2`, ...

-And I will dispatch messages relative the the team on these channel.
+And I will dispatch messages relative to the team on the team channel.

-Then, every user who joins a team will also subscribes to the team channel to receive real-time notifications.
+Then, every user who joins a team must also subscribes to the team channel in order to receive real-time notifications (someone in his team just voted).

 #### Creating the websocket topic

+Once you understand the logic, let's implement it with Sandstone.

-A Topic class is responsible of the logic behind a websocket topic.
+A `Topic` class is responsible of the logic behind a websocket topic.

 It implements for example the method `onSubscribe`, called when an user subscribes to this topic.

-You probably want to add this user to an array so you know which user are subscribed this specific topic.
+> **Example**: Add the subscribing user to an array so you know which user are subscribed this specific topic.

 It also implements the `onPublish` method, when an user send a message to this topic.

-You probably want to broadcast back this message to every users who subscribed to this topic.
+> **Example**: Broadcast back the message to every users who subscribed to this topic.

 It also provides a `broadcast` method to broadcast a message to every subscribing users.